 Emergency care is usually reserved for stenosis where the central spinal neurological structures are threatened, such as in cases of spinal cord compression or cauda equina syndrome with dire symptomology like paralysis, incontinence or saddle paresthesia.

-Emergency Care for Spinal Stenosis Methods
+Emergency Care Methods

 In virtually all cases, emergency care for spinal stenosis consists of surgical interventions to clear focal blockages of the central canal or open up sealed foraminal openings.
 Typically, these interventions are considered medically necessary and do not provide the patient with much time to seek a second opinion.